South America: Terrain & Seafloor 48 x 36 (Portrait Orientation)

 A digital elevation model of all continental terrain within the map frame.
 Individual publicly available tiles of terrain data were sequentially downloaded from the U.S. Geological Survey in TIFF format.
 Each individual tile was then stitched into a continental mosaic, then “clipped” to highly detailed coastlines.
 All geoprocessing was performed using ESRI’s ArcGIS Pro software.

 A digital bathymetric model of the surrounding seafloor.
-Raw, publicly available bathymetric TIFF imagery tiles were obtained from the General Bathymetric Chart of the Oceans (GEBCO) via that National Oceanic and Atmospheric Administration (NOAA) and combined into a mosaic that fills the map frame.
+Raw, publicly available bathymetric TIFF imagery tiles were obtained from the General Bathymetric Chart of the Oceans (GEBCO) via the National Oceanic and Atmospheric Administration (NOAA) and combined into a mosaic that fills the map frame.
 All seafloor geoprocessing was performed using ESRI’s ArcGIS Pro software.

 A detailed depiction of: